What you’ll learn:

 In addition to knowing what clean eating is, it helps to understand the terms we use to define it.
 Here are the words you should be familiar with:

-How does clean eating differ from other diet plans?
+What is clean eating: How does it differ from other diet plans?

 Unlike diet plans that focus on calorie counting or eliminating foods, clean eating is about being more aware of the foods you choose to eat and aiming for quality.
 Clean eating also allows for flexibility and can be adapted to various dietary preferences.
 Sounds a lot like Noom, doesn’t it?